 Devin began his career as a Judicial Law Clerk to the Honorable Judith M. Barzilay of the CIT.
 In that role, he assisted Judge Barzilay in actions before her at the CIT and in matters assigned to her when she sat by designation on the U.S. Courts of Appeals for the Sixth, Ninth, and Eleventh Circuits, as well as the U.S. District Court for the Southern District of New York.

-Mr. Sikes received his J.D., with a Certificate in International Trade & Finance, from the University of Kansas School of Law.
-During law school, Mr. Sikes was named a Dean’s Scholar; an Evelyn, Richard & Blanche Thompson Scholar; and a KU Law Leadership Scholar.
-He also served as a staff editor on the Kansas Journal of Law & Public Policy.
-Mr. Sikes graduated from the University of Kansas with a B.A. in Philosophy and Spanish, receiving Departmental Honors in Philosophy.
+Devin received his J.D., with a Certificate in International Trade & Finance, from the University of Kansas School of Law.
+During law school, he was named a Dean’s Scholar; an Evelyn, Richard & Blanche Thompson Scholar; and a KU Law Leadership Scholar.
+He also served as a staff editor on the Kansas Journal of Law & Public Policy, as well as a research assistant to Professor Raj Bhala, a renowned international trade law scholar.
+Devin graduated from the University of Kansas with a B.A. in Philosophy and Spanish, receiving Departmental Honors in Philosophy.